ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

     power_on = false

 ### Reboot:

     autoreboot_on = true
     power_on = false

 ## Return codes

-Most endpoints will block until complete and return 200 on success.
+Most endpoints will block until complete and return.

-The virtual machine creation calls will return 202 on success and will process the creation in the background so you need to poll and check the power_on attribute for when the machine has been powered on (if power_on was set to true when created.
+The virtual machine creation calls (POST into virtual_machines and vm_create) will return 202 on success and will process the creation in the background so you need to poll and check the power_on attribute for when the machine has been powered on (if power_on was set to true when created.

 ## Examples